 From 1990 to 2007 inclusive, revenues from this tax reported under category 1200 (taxes on corporate income) are now reported under category 1300 (unallocable between taxes on personal and on corporate income).

 Social security contributions

-- Between 1965 and 2011, the share of taxes on property fell from 8 to 5 per cent of total tax revenues on average.
+- Between 1965 and 2014, the share of taxes on property fell from 8% to 6% of total tax revenues on average.

-- In relative terms, property taxes have a share exceeding 10 per cent of total tax revenue ¾ in four countries (Canada, Korea, the United Kingdom and the United States) (Table 22).
+- In relative terms, property taxes have a share exceeding 10% of total tax revenue - in five countries (Australia, Canada, Korea, the United Kingdom and the United States) (Table 3.22).

 - In fact, the substantially increased importance of the value-added tax has served to counteract the diminishing share of specific consumption taxes, such as excises and custom duties.

-- Between 1965 and 2011 the share of specific taxes on consumption (mostly on tobacco, alcoholic drinks and fuels, including some newly introduced environment-related taxes) was more than halved.
+◊ between 1965 and 2014, the share of specific taxes on consumption (mostly on tobacco, alcoholic drinks and fuels, including some newly introduced environmentrelated taxes) was more than halved;

-- Nevertheless, countries such as Mexico (around 34 per cent) and Turkey (around 22 per cent) still collect a relatively large part of their tax revenues by way of taxes on specific goods and services (Table 30).
+◊ nevertheless, countries such as Estonia (around 14%), Slovenia (around 15%) and Turkey (around 22%) still collect a relatively large part of their tax revenues by way of taxes on specific goods and services.
+(Table 3.30)